Ipswitch IMail Server

-Ipswitch IMail Server is an email server application with groupware functionality that runs on Microsoft Windows OS.
+Ipswitch IMail Server was an email server application with groupware functionality that runs on Microsoft Windows OS.
 It was developed in 1994 by Ipswitch, Inc., a software company based in Lexington, Massachusetts.
+IMail was discontinued on November 30, 2024.

 Features

 Ipswitch IMail Server is a Windows email server that includes the following services: Webmail, SMTP, POP3, IMAP, LDAP, and List Server.
 Additional features include collaboration for Outlook data, Commtouch anti-spam, anti-virus protection powered by BitDefender, email archiving, instant messaging and solutions for installing IMail on a hosted server.
 IMail Server licenses are available in packages for 10, 25, 100, 250, 500, 1000, 2500 and unlimited number of users.